cdmoro/literature-clock/README.md

 # Literature Clock

-Clock using time quotes from the literature, in multiple languages, themes and more!
+A clock that tells the time using quotes from literature.
+Support for multiple languages, themes, and more!
+Based on the work of [Johannes Enevoldsen](https://twitter.com/JohsEnevoldsen) ([literature-clock](https://github.com/JohannesNE/literature-clock)) and [Jaap Meijers](http://www.eerlijkemedia.nl/) ([e-reader clock](https://www.instructables.com/id/Literary-Clock-Made-From-E-reader/)).

 ## Features

-- Zen mode: remove all the distraction (perfect for screensaver usage) ([link](https://literatureclock.netlify.app/?zen=true))
+- Zen mode: remove all the distractions (perfect for screensaver usage) ([link](https://literatureclock.netlify.app/?zen=true))
 - Work mode: only shows quotes that are safe for work ([link](https://literatureclock.netlify.app/?work=true))
 - Languages: supports English, Spanish, Portuguese, French and Italian
 - Multilanguage: each minute you'll see a quote in a different language, isn't that cool? ([link](https://literatureclock.netlify.app/?locale=multi))
 - Themes: the clock has color themes and `special themes` and each theme has light and dark variants
-- Progressbar: At the bottom of the page there is a `progressbar`, so you can now when a quote is about to change :D
+- Progress bar: At the bottom of the page there is a `progress bar`, so you can know when a quote is about to change :D
-- Responsive: no matter how long is a quote, it always look good in desktop and mobile
+- Responsive: no matter how long is a quote, it always looks good in desktop and mobile
 - All the quote elements have `aria-labels` to improve the Accessibility
-- The configurations is saved in the browser's local storage
+- The configurations are saved in the browser's local storage

 ## Parameteres